6 DOC harmonization process

 Following the completion of the {dataRetrieval} download process described previously, the pipeline contains raw WQP data for each parameter of interest.
 Before we harmonize each parameter we run through a series of universal “pre-harmonization” steps, which ensure that the datasets are appropriately formatted when entering their harmonization routines.

-The text below first walks through the pre-harmonization steps for the raw DOC dataset and then delves into the specifics of the harmonization process.
+The text below first walks through the pre-harmonization steps for the raw dissolved organic carbon (DOC) dataset and then delves into the specifics of the harmonization process.

 6.1 Pre-harmonization of the raw doc WQP dataset